 Silicate phases in Milton are enriched in the siderophile and highly siderophile elements which typically partition into metal phases (Hillebrand et al., 2004).
 Because of the unusual homogeneity of its metal and silicates, Milton has served as a good tool for J. Hillebrand (2004) to determine the in situ metal/silicate partition coefficients of a pallasite.
 Milton is a unique representative of its parent asteroid, and demonstrates that the petrogenesis of pallasites must have occurred in a similar way on multiple parent bodies.
 Interestingly, the ungrouped metachondrite NWA 10503 has been conjectured to have a possible affinity to the Milton pallasite (Irving et al., 2016).
-Not only does this unique meteorite share with Milton an association with carbonaceous chondrites, as attested by their elevated silicate FeO/MnO ratios, but also it falls along an extension of the trend line established by Milton on an oxygen three-isotope diagram (see below).
-Results from 54Cr analyses would help resolve the basis for any genetic relationship.
+Not only does this unique meteorite share with Milton an association with carbonaceous chondrites as attested by their elevated silicate FeO/MnO ratios, but it also falls along an extension of the trend line established by Milton on an oxygen three-isotope diagram (see below).

 Diagram credit: Irving et al., 79th MetSoc, #6461 (2016)

+Based on all of the data gathered so far, it could be concluded that the pallasites in our collections represent at least eight separate parent bodies: 1) main-group high-Δ17O; 2) main-group low-Δ17O; 3) Eagle Station group; 4) Milton; 5) Choteau + Vermillion + Y-8451; 6) Zinder + NWA 1911; 7) NWA 10019; 8) LoV 263.
+In addition, several pallasites with anomalous silicates (e.g., Springwater) and anomalous metal (e.g., Glorieta Mountain) could possibly increase the number of unique parent bodies.
 The specimen of Milton shown above is a 40.1 g partial slice sectioned from an 85 g slice that was acquired from the owner of the main mass, J. Piatek.
-The top two photos below show the cut face of a 500 g end section and the natural suface of a 677 g end section of Milton.
+The top two photos below show the cut face of a 500 g end section and the natural surface of a 677 g end section of Milton.
 The bottom photo shows a 2 cm-wide magnified image of an interior slice of Milton, courtesy of Dr. Laurence Garvey.

 Photos courtesy of Dr. Jay Piatek

-Photo courtesy of Dr. Laurence GarveyArizona State University
+Photo courtesy of Dr. Laurence GarvieArizona State University